Good coffee isn’t just about the beans. Using the right type of milk makes a difference too.

 The high-fat content also makes the foam even more flavourful than milk itself.
 Let’s not lie to ourselves: fat tastes fabulous (add butter to your homecooked meal and you’ll see what we mean).

 If you don’t have a frothing machine at home, try adding whole milk to your coffee for a creamier finish.
+Here’s some ways to froth milk at home, including using a microwave.

 For the health-conscious, however, whole milk carries 4% fat, which is almost sinful.